KevinTheMix/CheatSheets/Vue.md

 # Vue.js

 Progressive, open-source web framework JavaScript library.
-In actuality, a large block of JavaScript code run before your own code, providing it with context.
+In practice, it consists of a large block of JavaScript code executed before our own code, providing it with context.
-Collaborative tool that allows app segmentation into small versatile units called components.
+Collaborative in nature as it allows app segmentation into small versatile units called components.
-Packs a render engine, turning data models and components into HTML + JS.
+Packs a render engine, turning data models and components into HTML & JS.

 ## Features